LakshminarayanaNani/sauce-automationtest/README.md

 # Sauce Automation Test

 This is a Java-based Selenium automation framework configured with Maven.
-It appears to be built to run UI tests potentially on [Sauce Labs](https://saucelabs.com/), a cloud-based cross-browser testing platform.
+It appears to be built to run UI tests potentially on [Sauce Labs](https://saucelabs.com/)

 ## 📁 Project Structure